dalong0514/readnotes/20200201读书笔记/2020061Website-Scraping-withR01.md

 This book is split into six chapters:

-1. Getting Started is to get you started with this book: you can learn what website scraping is and why it worth writing a book about this topic.
+1 Getting Started is to get you started with this book: you can learn what website scraping is and why it worth writing a book about this topic.

-2. Enter the Requirements introduces the requirements we will use to implement website scrapers in the follow-up chapters.
+2 Enter the Requirements introduces the requirements we will use to implement website scrapers in the follow-up chapters.

-3. Using Beautiful Soup introduces you to Beautiful Soup, an HTML content parser that you can use to write website scraper scripts.
+3 Using Beautiful Soup introduces you to Beautiful Soup, an HTML content parser that you can use to write website scraper scripts.
 We will implement a scraper to gather the requirements of Chapter 2 using Beautiful Soup.

-4. Using Scrapy introduces you to Scrapy, the (in my opinion) best website scraping toolbox available for the Python programming language.
+4 Using Scrapy introduces you to Scrapy, the (in my opinion) best website scraping toolbox available for the Python programming language.
 We will use Scrapy to implement a website scraper to gather the requirements of Chapter 2.

-5. Handling JavaScript shows you options for how you can deal with websites that utilize JavaScript to load data dynamically and through this, give users a better experience.
+5 Handling JavaScript shows you options for how you can deal with websites that utilize JavaScript to load data dynamically and through this, give users a better experience.
 Unfortunately, this makes basic website scraping a torture but there are options that you can rely on.

-6. Website Scraping in the Cloud moves your scrapers from running on your computer locally to remote computers in the Cloud.
+6 Website Scraping in the Cloud moves your scrapers from running on your computer locally to remote computers in the Cloud.
 I'll show you free and paid providers where you can deploy your spiders and automate the scraping schedules.

 You can read this book from cover to cover if you want to learn the different approaches of website scraping with Python.
 If you're interested only in a specific topic, like Scrapy for example, you can jump straight to Chapter 4, although I recommend reading Chapter 2 because it contains the description of the data gathering task we will implement in the vast part of the book.

 2『本书的源码：[Apress/website-scraping-w-python: Source code for 'Website Scraping with Python' by Gabor Laszlo Hajba](https://github.com/Apress/website-scraping-w-python)，然后追源到出版社 Apress 的 GitHub 仓库：[Apress](https://github.com/Apress?utf8=%E2%9C%93&q=&type=&language=)，那么同理其他出版社在 GitHub 上应该也有源码仓库。已下载源码「2020061Website_Scraping_with_Python源码」。』

+## 提炼汇总

+1、网络爬虫的基本知识以及其准备工作。给了两个小案例，抓取网页里的子页地址以及地图地址。

+2 you've met the requirements, analyzed the website to scrape, and identified where in the HTML code the fields of interest lay.
+And you implemented a simple scraper, mostly with basic Python tools, which navigates through the website.

+3 how to use Beautiful Soup and requests together, and you created your first full scraper application.

-## 01. Getting Started
+## 0101.
+Getting Started

-### 1. 逻辑脉络

-网络爬虫的基本知识以及其准备工作。给了两个小案例，抓取网页里的子页地址以及地图地址。

-### 2. 摘录及评论

 In this chapter you've gotten a basic introduction to website scraping and how to prepare for a scraping job.
 Besides the introduction, you created your first building blocks for scrapers that extracted information from a web page, like links and image sources.